Jscherbe/frontend/docs-src/content/sass/core/element/index.md

-Rule style map, redifine defaults or add to
+Rule style map, redefine defaults or add to